ttash3012/Software-Task-1/README.md

 ---

-## 🚀 Version Control & Collaboration
+## Version Control & Collaboration
 This project follows industry-standard **Git** workflows:
 * **Weekly Commits:** Regular updates demonstrating the evolution of the software.
 * **Branching:** Features were developed on separate branches before being merged into the main line.
 * **Pull Requests:** Managed pull requests to simulate a collaborative engineering environment.

----

-## 💻 How to Run
-1. Clone this repository.
-2. Open `index.html` in any modern web browser (Chrome, Firefox, Edge).
-3. No external dependencies or servers are required.